 Conclusion: The reset is the savior in an emergency

-You can reset your AirPods if you have problems that a simple restart doesn’t solve.
+You can reset your AirPods or update firmware if you have problems that a simple restart doesn’t solve.
 Usually, such a hard reset helps to remove all annoyances.
 I hope this article enables you to disconnect AirPods from all pared devices.
 Elsewhere, we’ll show you how to clean your AirPods properly.

 You can also read: